August 6 is #GlobalDayofUnplugging. You can take the pledge to unplug from your devices and plug into life here.

-So, start with the question: What would I do if I had a full day unplugged?
-Pretend you have no choice in the matter; the internet servers went down, or Mark Zuckerberg wants to punish us for a day so he shut down Facebook and Instagram.
+Start with the question: What would I do if I had to spend it offline?
+Pretend you have no choice in the matter.
+The servers went down, or Mark Zuckerberg wants to punish us for a day so he shut down Facebook and Instagram.
 Whatever.
 What would you do for a day if you had no access to the internet and your digital devices?
 Make a note of what comes to mind and do those things.
-For me, I would read a book, go for a long walk, do chores around the house, and most importantly, try to sit still.
+Personally, I would read a book, go for a long walk, do chores around the house, and most importantly, try to sit still.

 Which brings us to another important, maybe the second most important, point: pay attention.
 When you unplug, your attention becomes yours.
-Your attention belongs to you, and you have to do something with it.
-I say, lean into the moment, and pay attention to your attention.
+Your attention belongs to you and you have to do something with it.
+I say lean into the moment and pay attention to your attention.
 What do you notice?
+What do you feel?
 Do you feel a certain discomfort?
 Is it boredom?
 Fear of missing out?
 Are you feeling lonely?
 Pay attention and reflect.
 It’s okay if it feels uncomfortable.
 I try to think of it as my brain reorienting itself to a different way of being, but it’s not a bad thing or something that needs to be fixed.
 It just requires getting used to.
 In any case, you can always turn your phone back on.

 Lastly, do not bullshit yourself, and do not overcomplicate it.